mike10004/easyeye/README.md

 New and derived code is copyright (c) 2014 Michael Chaberski, distributed under the terms of the MIT License.
 (See LICENSE file for full text.)

+## Does it work?
+The short answer is  "I don't know, but maybe."
+All the pieces are there, and the upstream (VASIR) works, in that the segmentation and matching outputs are rougly within range of what's expected.
+However, the process of deriving more manageable, transparent, and debuggable code from upstream -- that is, turning VASIR into EasyEye -- could have introduced fundamental errors.

+Diagnostic images produced by the software show that the core segmentation implementation does work, in that it reliably produces reasonably accurate results on high quality input eye images.
+Eyelid detection is currently pretty hairy, and it's uncertain whether that is a regression from the upstream version.
+Normalization, encoding, and matching have not been tested for accuracy or reliability.
+In other words, it's currently possible that the matching results are no better than a coin flip, but we know that they used to be better than a coin flip, and work is underway to get them back to that performance level.

 ## Roadmap